jbkcrash/PingIt/README.md

 ### Buttons

 Buttons should be pretty intuitive, the minimize will put the application in the system tray with a generic icon.
-In the future I want to make this icon reflect some of the status of the meter for example, or it could be a pause icon when not pinging, turn red when threshold is hit.
+Doubleclick this systemtray icon to bring the application back to "normal".
+In the future I want to make this icon reflect some of the status of the meter for example, it could be a pause icon when not pinging, turn red when threshold is hit.
 Many possibilities.